seibert-media/automatix/README.md

   scriptfile or to overwrite them.
 You can specify multiple secrets like: --secrets v1=string1 v2=string2 v3=string3 *(only if teamvault is enabled)*

+**--vars-file** _VARS_FILE_PATH_
+: Use this to specify a CSV file from where **automatix** reads systems, variables and secrets.
+First row must contain the field types and names.
+You may also specify an ID field.
+  Example: `ID,systems:mysystem,vars:myvar`.
+The automatix script will be processed for each row sequentially.

 **--print-overview**, **-p**
 : Just print command pipeline overview with indices then exit without executing the commandline.
 Note that the *always pipeline* will be